 The Puget Sound regional growth strategy identifies Centers as an integral feature for accommodating residential and employment growth.
 The strategy describes Regional Growth Centers and other Centers that may be designated.
 Regional Growth Centers, once regionally designated, are located either in Metropolitan Cities or in Core Cities.
 The strategy also identifies Regional Manufacturing/Industrial Centers, which consist primarily of manufacturing and industrial uses.
 Centers are areas of concentrated employment and/or housing within Urban Growth Areas (UGAs) which serve as the hub of transit and transportation systems.
-Centers and connecting corridors are integral to housing, and shopping choices.
-Centers are an important part of the regional strategy for urban growthand are required to be addressed in the Countywide Planning Policies.
-Centers are, or will become, focal
+Centers and connecting corridors are integral to

-10 creating compact, urban development that conserves resources and creates additional transportation,
+10 creating compact, urban development that conserves resources and creates additional transportation,11 housing, and shopping choices.
+Centers are an important part of the regional strategy for urban growth